Cheshire1922/NahidaGC/README.md

 (actually I don't know if there is a way to turn it off I haven't bothered trying)

 # Known Issue
-1 Star weapons are glitched, simply changing weapon and exiting the menu *should* fix it(even if the weapon appears invisible)
+Weapons are glitched, simply changing weapon and exiting the menu *should* fix it(even if the weapon appears invisible)
 ![](https://cdn.discordapp.com/attachments/1027063731789770842/1029839860309168209/unknown.png)